 - ensuring a building permit is obtained and paying the building permit levy

 - supervising or undertaking the building work

 - ensuring the work meets building regulations and standards

 - notifying the VBA if the estimated cost of works has increased at the end of the project.

-If the value of the domestic building you will be doing is over $16,000, you will need to have a certificate of consent from the VBA to be an owner-builder.
-The value of the building work includes labour costs and materials, and is the estimated cost if you were to engage a registered builder to do the work.
+If the value of the domestic building work you'll be doing is over $16,000, you'll need to have a certificate of consent from the VBA to be an owner-builder.
+The value of the building work includes labour costs and materials.
+It's the estimated cost if you were to engage a registered builder to do the work.
 Your building surveyor or architect can help with calculating the cost of the work.